 - A. Mullets often move long distances along the coast before moving to offshore waters where they spawn.
-Ask students to consider how this behaviour has resulted in their overexploitation in several Pacific island countries. - B. Mullets are omnivores, that is, they feed on plants and small animals (invertebrates) as well as by sucking up sediments on the sea floor.
+Ask students to consider how this behaviour has resulted in their overexploitation in several Pacific Island countries. - B. Mullets are omnivores, that is, they feed on plants and small animals (invertebrates) as well as by sucking up sediments on the sea floor.
 Have students discuss the advantages of this type of feeding behaviour.

-Information Sheet o8: Surgeonfish
+Information sheet o8: Surgeonfish

-- A. In many Pacific island coastal fisheries, surgeonfish are the most important group of fish taken for food.
+- A. In many Pacific Island coastal fisheries, surgeonfish are the most important group of fish taken for food.
 Ask students to survey their local community to discover the most important local food fish.
 How are they caught? - B. Surgeonfish can be dangerous to handle.
-Have students discuss why this is so. - C. Ask students to find out which species are regarded as a delicacy or popular on their island and in which month of the year that such species are normally in good condition or fat.
+Ask students to discuss why this is so. - C. Ask students to find out which species are regarded as a delicacy or popular in their community or on their island and in which month of the year that such species are normally in good condition or fat.

-Information Sheet og: Sea cucumbers
+Information sheet 09: Sea cucumbers